tag—a catch tag; evaluated.

 The most recent outstanding catch

-whose tag is eq
+whose tag is eq to the throw tag

 is exited; the saved results are returned as the value or

-values of catch
+values of catch.

-The transfer of control initiated by throw
+The transfer of control initiated by throw is performed

 as described in Section 5.2 (Transfer of Control to an Exit Point).